bjuncklaus/darknet/README.md

 - In the "Original file name pattern" box, type ".jpg"
 - In the "Renamed file name pattern" box, type "{num3}.jpg"
 - Click on the Preview button to see changes to be made.
 This will rename all .jpg images to ascending numbers (000, 001, 002, etc...)
-- Press Rename to complete
+- Press the Rename button to complete

 <p align="center">
   <img src="readme_images/rename_exp.jpg" width="700"><br>
 </p>

 ## 2 - Labeling
+To make the process easier, I have changed the orginal [BBox-Label-Tool](https://github.com/puzzledqs/BBox-Label-Tool.git) by [puzzledqs](https://github.com/puzzledqs), so that images would not need to be shifted from place to place.
+Also I have made it so that you can open a file with the name of the class in the images folder.
-- In the home directory, clone [BBox-Label-Tool](https://github.com/puzzledqs/BBox-Label-Tool.git): `git close https://github.com/puzzledqs/BBox-Label-Tool.git`
+- In the home directory, clone the revised BBox-Label-Tool: `git clone https://github.com/RiccardoGrin/BBox-Label-Tool`
-- Empty the `Images/001` directory and place all your images for one class inside it
-- Empty the `Labels/001` directory, where the text files will be saved
+- Open `main.py` in an editor (I personally preder Atom)
+- Change lines 109 and 123 to point to your 'images' and 'labels' folders respectively
+- Create a folder within the 'images' folder, for each class, with the class name
+- Collect each image from each class and place it in their respective folder
-- Create incrementing folders (002, 003, ...) for each class, within the Images and Labels folder
+- Create a folder within the 'labels' folder, for each class, with the class name
-NOTE: You can also open main.py and change the directories to your own.
 - Open main: `python main.py`
+- Label every image (will take some time)

-NOTE: if this does not work, check if python is the default or Anaconda version when opened.
-If it is the defaults version, open .bachrc from the home directory (using either nano, vim, Atom, etc..), and add at the very end `export PATH=~/anaconda2/bin:$PATH`, then in the command line type `source .bashrc`.
-Try to open main now, it should work.
+NOTE: If you cannot open 'main.py', check if python is opened as the default or Anaconda version by opening it from the terminal by typing `python`.
+If it is the defaults version, open `.bachrc` from the home directory using an edition (Atom, nano, vim, etc...), and add at the very end `export PATH=~/anaconda2/bin:$PATH`, then in the command line type `source .bashrc`.
+Try to open 'main.py' again.
-- Label every image, check [BBox-Label-Tool](https://github.com/puzzledqs/BBox-Label-Tool.git) repo for info. (will take some time)

 ### 2.1 - Converting labels
 - Download [convert.py](https://github.com/Guanghan/darknet/tree/master/scripts), written by [Guanghan](https://github.com/Guanghan)